syanyong/synology-nas-ddns-cloudflare/README.md

 ## Compatibility

+- Tested and verified on:
-- Tested with **DSM 7.2.2**.
+  - Synology **DSM 7.2.2**
+  - Cloudflare API v4
-- Expected to work with other DSM 7.x versions.
+- Expected to work on all DSM 7.x versions.

 ## Usage